rfo909/CFT/README.md

 ## Functions

 Functions are collected in script files, and can call each other, as well as functions in other scripts.

-The system library consists of some 70+ object types, each with member functions, for a total of some 370+ library functions (about 30 of them are global).
+The system library consists of some

+- 70+ object types
+- 370+ library functions

+About 30 of the library functions are global, the rest exist inside different object types.

 ## Functionality